hariscats/devops-scripts/README.md

 - `trace-runner.py`: script to help with debugging Python code.

+- `oauth-demo.py`: simple script to demo OAuth flows for clients.

 ## Usage

 Each script can be run independently from the command line.
 For specific instructions on how to use each script, refer to the individual script documentation or use the `--help` flag when executing a script.